candu/blog-archive/posts/2013-01-31-what-ill-look-like-in-50-years.md

 ## Why Were Those So Different?

-{% blockquote "The Amazing Aging Machine", "http://ontariosciencecentre.ca/aging/" %}
+{% blockquote "Ontario Science Centre", "https://ontariosciencecentre.ca/aging/", "The Amazing Aging Machine" %}
 ...the machine uses state-of-the-art aging software developed in partnership with Aprilage Development Inc. of Toronto to add decades to the faces of 8-12 year olds.
 {% endblockquote %}